leowu06/Quant_Finance_Project/README.md

 ## Backtesting Strategies

-Testing trading strategies with historical data using the `backtesting.py` framework.
+Tested trading strategies with historical data on 'GOOGL' using the `backtesting.py` framework.
+For example:

-- **`RSIOptimisation`**:
-  Buy when RSI < 30 (oversold), close when RSI > 70 (overbought).
-Includes parameter optimisation with the Sharpe Ratio.

-- **`RSISwingStrat`**:
-  Similar to the 'RSIOptimisation', but flips long ↔ short.
-Always in the market, betting on both upside and downside swings.

 - **`MomentumTrendStrat`**:
   Combines RSI with trend filters (stacked moving averages: Price > MA10 > MA20 > MA50 > MA100).
-Enters only when both momentum and trend align.
-Exits on a breakdown below the 10-day MA.
+Entered position only when both momentum and trend aligned.
+Exits when below the 10-day MA.

 - **`BBMeanReversion`**:
-  Uses Bollinger Bands.
-Buys when price bounces above the lower band, sells when it breaks down from the upper band.
+  Uses Bollinger Bands based on mean-reverting behaviour of stock price.
+It buys when price bounces above the lower band, sells when it comes down from the upper band.

-Each strategy includes parameter tuning and visualisation of equity and performance metrics.
+Each strategy includes parameter optimisation and visualisation of performance metrics.

 ---